UWB-ACM/CTCI/Spring-2019/linked_lists/SOLUTIONS_2019Spring.md

 #### Scenario

 Given a singly linked list, rotate the list by `k` nodes.
+The rotation will cause the first `k` items to be moved to the back of the list.

+You may assume that `k` is smaller than the length of the list.

 #### Example Input